 linux/amd64 Docker images for each Octopus Server release and they are available on DockerHub.

 Requirements for the Octopus Server Linux Container will depend on how you intend to run it.
 There are some different options to run the Octopus Server Linux Container, which include:

 You can also run the Octopus Server Linux Container using a platform such as AWS ECS.

 SQL Server Database

-The following versions of SQL Server Database are supported and automatically tested against every release of Octopus Deploy server:
+The following versions of SQL Server Database are supported and automatically tested against every release of Octopus Server:

 - Express (free)

 - Microsoft Azure SQL Database